thelabdc/DHS-TANFRecertification-Public/README.md

 ## Requirements

 The code in this repository is written primarily in R, with Python employed to anonymize the data.
-The primary code was written and last run using R 4.4.2.
+The primary code was last run using R 4.4.2.
 To replicate the analysis, clone this repository, and ensure that the top-level directory (`DHS-TANFRecertification-Public`) has subdirectories `code` and `data`.
 To store the figures, create subdirectory `figs`.
 The working directory must be